 - Slow movers – If your sightseeing style involves planning your day around one major activity, you won’t get good value from the Go Miami Pass.
 To get your money’s worth, you have to do at least two attractions a day.

 - Travelers on a tight budget – If you have to keep your expenditures low, skip the attractions all together and enjoy the beaches or other free options instead.

 Tips for Getting the Most Out of the Go Miami Pass

-Activate your pass early in the day. – The Go Miami Pass operates on a calendar day basis, which means that if you wait until the afternoon to use your card for the first time, you forfeit half your day.
+Activate your pass early in the day. – The Go Miami Pass operates on a calendar day basis, which means that if you wait until the afternoon to use your pass for the first time, you forfeit half your day.
 It’s best to get started in the morning so you have the whole day ahead of you.
 Remember, the more attractions you visit, the more you save.

 Visit some expensive attractions. – Ok, all the included attractions are pretty pricey.
 But if you want to maximize your savings, you should use the pass to visit the highest value options.

 Visit two or three attractions per day. – The value you get from the Go Miami Pass depends on two factors – the regular price of the attractions you visit and the number of attractions you visit each day.
 To get the best value for your money, you should aim to hit two or three attractions a day.